Overcoming Challenges for Exceptional

 - Crowd Noise: The overall noise created by thousands of attendees speaking, cheering, or just simply adjusting in their seats creates a background hum that may mask on-stage performers.
 Planning for crowd noise is required, especially when having quiet sections in performance parts of shows.

-Solutions to the Challenges of Outdoor Sound Engineering
+Solutions to the Challenges of Outdoor Engineering

-Strategic Speaker Placement: Enhancing Sound Distribution
+Strategic Speaker Placement: Enhancing Audio Distribution

 - Subwoofer Placement: Low frequency, or bass, is challenging on large outdoor stages.
 Proper placement of the subwoofers will ensure there is even bass distribution without having “dead zones” where the levels drop.
 Engineers will often experiment with different configurations to make certain the audience receives all the depth possible during the performance.

 - Delay Towers: Delay towers include additional speakers installed at regular distances from the main stage and are accurately timed so that no delay in audio is felt.
-This at least ensures that even the audience far away from the stage gets a synchronized sound with the performance on the stage.
+This at least ensures that even the audience far away from the stage gets a synchronized with the performance on the stage.

 Weather-Proofing Equipment: Ensuring Durability Against Elements